-Activities Needs and interests Core message(s) Gender impacts Most suitable tools Good practices Awareness Teachers' perception and engagement could be different, as it could depend on the subject they teach.
-Bankers and investors need to know bioeconomy in order to know the extent of the risk they take in financing start-ups and other innovators.
-Multipliers may be concerned and interested in improving the added value to the common good and: -their investments; -their members (clusters and networks); -society (NGOs).
-Regional authorities usually want to hear something more solid and concrete and It is necessary to make understand the difference between BBPs and traditional products in terms of performance and the reasons for the difference in costs.
-Therefore, purchasing decisions must be addressed with the proper incentives.
-It is needed to ensure that women are involved in all these aspects, promoting them to speak.
-You could say multipliers if you could involve all the women.
-Workshops and informative seminars could be useful.
-Good examples could be shared to show the circular approach in the bioeconomy.
-Addressing teachers, it is necessary to act on system thinking at the school level to make them understand the linkages of the bioeconomy with their system.
-Addressing policymakers, it is necessary to involve them in the raising awareness activities of the other target groups to make them understand what the practical issues are.
+Activities Needs and interests Core message(s) Gender impacts Most suitable tools Good practices Awareness -Teachers' perception and engagement could be different, as it could depend on the subject they teach. -Bankers and investors need to know bioeconomy in order to know the extent of the risk they take in financing start-ups and other innovators. -Multipliers may be concerned and interested in improving the added value to the common good and: -their investments; -their members (clusters and networks); -society (NGOs). -Regional authorities usually want to hear something more solid and concrete and deal with legislative issues.
+Permanent institutional sites that are easily accessible by everyone are needed.
+There you should find updated information and data, and legislative and -It is necessary to make understand the difference between BBPs and traditional products in terms of performance and the reasons for the difference in costs.
+Therefore, purchasing decisions must be addressed with the proper incentives. -It is needed to ensure that women are involved in all these aspects, promoting them to speak. -You could say multipliers if you could involve all the women. -Workshops and informative seminars could be useful. -Good examples could be shared to show the circular approach in the bioeconomy. -Addressing teachers, it is necessary to act on system thinking at the school level to make them understand the linkages of the bioeconomy with their system. -Addressing policymakers, it is necessary to involve them in the raising awareness activities of the other target groups to make them understand what the practical issues are.